-Senior Lecturer in Haematology, School of Cancer Sciences, College of Medical and Dental Sciences, University of Birmingham.
+Honorary Senior Lecturer at the Institute of Immunology and Immunotherapy, College of Medical and Dental Sciences, University of Birmingham

 Background and Research focus

-Dr Guy Pratt is an Honorary Consultant Haematologist at the Heart of England NHS Foundation Trust and in the School of Cancer Sciences, University of Birmingham.
-His main research interests are multiple myeloma and chronic lymphocytic leukaemia (CLL) and he is actively involved in supporting basic research, in developing guidelines, in clinical trials in these diseases and sits on the executive board of the UK Myeloma Forum.
+Dr Guy Pratt is a Consultant Haematologist who initially worked as a clinical academic in the School of Cancer Sciences in the University of Birmingham/Heart of England NHS Trust and more recently at University Hospitals Birmingham NHS Foundation Trust.
+His main research interests are multiple myeloma and chronic lymphocytic leukaemia (CLL) and he is actively involved in supporting basic research, in developing guidelines, in clinical trials in these diseases and sits as secretary on the executive board of the UK Myeloma Forum.
+He is scientific secretary for the British Society of Haematology (BSH) (2017-).
+He has a longstanding interest in guidelines and was clinical lead for the NICE Myeloma guideline 2016 and is currently chair for Haemato-Oncology guidelines for BSH (2017-).
 Multiple myeloma is the second most common haematological cancer characterized by neoplastic plasma cells accumulating in the bone marrow.
-Dr Pratt has a long-standing research interest in characterizing tumour specific CD8+ and CD4+ T cells responses and the T cell disturbance in blood and bone marrow in patients afflicted with plasma cell disorders.
-He is also interested in examining differences in the tumour cell microenvironment in multiple myeloma and the premalignant mono gammopathy of unknown significance (MGUS) state.
-Collectively, these studies will provide a more in-depth understanding of the pathogenesis of myeloma leading to the development of new and improved treatments.
-Dr Pratt has also fostered numerous collaborations with national and industry based groups focused on research and developing clinical drugs to treat CLL.
-In particular, he is currently chief investigator for a national phase I/II clinical trial assessing the efficacy and safety of the drug olaparib, a poly ADP ribose polymerase(parp) inhibitor in CLL.
+Dr Pratt has a long-standing research interest in characterizing the T cell disturbance and examining differences in the tumour cell microenvironment in blood and bone marrow in patients afflicted with plasma cell disorders.
+Dr Pratt has also fostered a plethora of collaborations both with national and industry based groups focused on research and developing clinical drugs and has a mounting publication output (130+ peer reviewed publications).

 Haematology; Haemato-Oncology; multiple myeloma; chronic lymphocytic leukaemia; tumour immunotherapy; tumour immunology; T-cell immunity.